 I did a pile of research trying to find the right on-line templates to recommend to my students at Health Coach Creator.
-I finally found Mariam Tsaturyan and you can see her available templates on her site..
-Mariam is a lawyer but also a blogger so she understand the on-line space.
+I finally found Mariam Tsaturyan and you can see her available templates on her site.
+Mariam is a lawyer but also a blogger so she understands the on-line space.
 She also has knowledge of the health aspects required for health coaches and wording needed.

 If you do purchase from Mariam, you will receive an e-mail from her with the key language that you need to add to make it effective for your exact needs.
 If you still need more you can work with her to customize even further!

 You show your reader your various policies and procedure via pages that attach to each page of your site.